GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/first-meaningful-paint/index.md

 and the page rendering the primary above-the-fold content.
 FMP essentially shows the timing of the paint after which the biggest above-the-fold layout change happens.
-Learn more about the technical specifics of FMP in Google's [Time to First Meaningful Paint: a layout-based approach](https://docs.google.com/document/d/1BR94tJdZLsin5poeet0XoTW60M0SjvOJQttKT-JK8HI/view).
+Learn more about the technical details of FMP in Google's [Time to First Meaningful Paint: a layout-based approach](https://docs.google.com/document/d/1BR94tJdZLsin5poeet0XoTW60M0SjvOJQttKT-JK8HI/view).

 [First Contentful Paint (FCP)](/first-contentful-paint)